Blendify/blender-bugtracker-canned-responses/responses.md

 * Try to tweak your GPU driver settings (e.g. try different values between 'performance' and 'quality' if you have such slider, etc.).
 * Launch Blender from the command line with `-d` option and **attach as text file** here any error printed out in the console (**do not** paste it directly in comment).
 * Try to place [this dll](http://download.blender.org/ftp/sergey/softwaregl/win64/opengl32.dll) next to your blender.exe (software OGL, will be slow, but will show whether this is a driver issue or not).

+---- ALREADY FIXED

+This is a known issue, and the good news is: fixed already! if you need the fix urgently you can grab a build from http://builder.blender.org otherwise this fix will be included in the next official update.